into your inbox

 ‘I think we both have the same attitudes,” Connors said, comparing McEnroe and himself, according to The New York Times. ”He’s aggressive, I’m aggressive.
 We both stick up for our rights.
 But I stick up for my rights in a different way.
 If I feel like I’m in the right, I’ll step up.
 I want some respect, not sloughing off.
 But there are certain limits.”

 A few weeks later, McEnroe would take his revenge against Connors in the final of the US Pro Indoor in New York, 6-3, 6-3, 6-1.
 Connors would then prevail in the Wimbledon final (3-6, 6-3, 6-7, 7-6, 6-4), claiming his first Grand Slam title since the 1978 US Open (he would finish with eight Slam titles), the first step of a journey that would lead him to reclaim the world No 1 spot in September.

-John McEnroe would hold seven Grand Slam singles titles at the end of his own career.
-In 1984, his greatest year, he would win Wimbledon and the US Open, and would be very close to winning Roland-Garros before blowing a two-set lead against Ivan Lendl in one of the most epic matches in tennis history.
+John McEnroe would win seven Grand Slam singles titles by the end of his own career.
+In 1984, his greatest year, he would win Wimbledon and the US Open, and would be very close to winning Roland-Garros before blowing a two-sets-to-love lead against Ivan Lendl in one of the most epic matches in tennis history.